Dhruvraj915/AI-Resume-Customiser-App/README.md

-# Curriq – Your AI Resume Customizer
+# Curriq – AI Resume Customizer

 **Curriq** is a smart and simple app that helps you customize your resume based on any job description — using the power of AI.